 Foot ulcers are a serious complication of diabetes.
-If you have signs of a foot ulcer, our Texas diabetic wound care podiatrists can examine your feet to determine the severity of the wound.
+If you have signs of a foot ulcer, our Tarrant County foot specialist can examine your feet to determine the severity of the wound.
 They will recommend treatment options based on the stage of your ulcer and your specific needs.
 Below, we discuss the different stages of a foot ulcer and how to treat them based on the severity.

-If you have a foot ulcer, consult with a podiatrist as soon as possible for an evaluation.
+If you have a foot ulcer, consult with our Tarrant County foot specialist as soon as possible for an evaluation.
 After a podiatrist diagnoses the ulcer, they will give it a stage or classification in order to recommend treatment.
 One system used for staging the severity of an ulcer is the Wagner Ulcer Classification System.
 Using a 0 - 5 scale, a podiatrist will grade the ulcer based on its depth and the presence of gangrene.

 The Wagner System Stages

 Following a diagnosis, appropriate treatment recommendations can be made by our tarrant County foot specialist.
 The sooner a diabetic foot ulcer is treated, the more likely it will heal and not become a bigger problem.

 Signs of a Foot Ulcer and How to Prevent Complications

 If you notice an ulcer on your foot, don’t wait to get treatment, or you increase your risk for serious complications.
-Seeing a podiatrist at the first sign of a problem can prevent infections and even amputation.
+Seeing our Tarrant County foot specialist at the first sign of a problem can prevent infections and even amputation.
 Having a condition such as diabetes puts you at an increased risk of developing a foot ulcer.
 Many ulcers go undetected because diabetes can cause a lack of sensation in your feet.

 Signs of a Foot Ulcer